Code-Institute-Submissions/translex_app/README.md

     </script>
 ```

-Once satified I tested the background on different browsers and screen sizes and also devices.
+Once satisfied I tested the background on different browsers and screen sizes and also devices.
 **My app is not support on Internet Explorer due to modern tech used.
 Please consider using my app on Chrome, Firefox or Microsoft Edge.**

 I have been through [CanIUse](https://caniuse.com/) and added all browser prefixes for older browser to get my app support on as many as possible browsers.
 I ideally wanted to leave this out so that it forced users to update their